robertxa/pyswath/README.rst

 	pip install pyswath

+The module has been written and tested with Python 2.7, but not with Python 3.

 Dependencies
 ------------
-This code needs the following python modules, you may install them before the installation of the pyswath module:
+This code needs the following python modules and their dependencies, you may install them before the installation of the **pyswath** module:
 	- math
 	- copy
 	- utm
-	- rasterstats
+	- rasterstats>=0.11
 	- rasterio
 	- shapely
 	- numpy